ihor-chaban/jumble-api/README.md

 # jumble-api
-Python API server that takes a word and re-arranges the characters randomly The server has two endpoints: open ([http://{host}/random_word/{word}](http://%7Bhost%7D//random_word/%7Bword%7D)) and protected with API key authentication ([http://{host}/random_word_with_auth/{word}](http://%7Bhost%7D/random_word_with_auth/%7Bword%7D)).
+Python API server that takes a word and re-arranges the characters randomly.
+The server has two endpoints: open ([http://{host}/random_word/{word}](http://%7Bhost%7D//random_word/%7Bword%7D)) and protected with API key authentication ([http://{host}/random_word_with_auth/{word}](http://%7Bhost%7D/random_word_with_auth/%7Bword%7D)).
 They both have exactly the same implementation and the only difference is the authentication prompt for the latter.
 The authentication key used in this example is `"Authorization: my-secret-api-key"` taken from the HTTP request headers for simplicity purposes.
 ## Usage